Battle of the Pusan Perimeter: Fight for P'ohang-dong

 By August 13, KPA troops were operating in the mountains west and southwest of Yongil Airfield.
-USAF commanders, wary of KPA attacks, evacuated the 39th Fighter Squadron and 40th Fighter Squadron from the airstrip, against the wishes of General MacArthur.
+USAF commanders, wary of KPA attacks, evacuated the 39th Fighter Squadron and 40th Fighter Squadron from the airstrip, against the wishes of MacArthur.
 In the event, the airstrip remained under the protection of UN ground forces and never came under direct fire.
-The squadrons were moved to Tsuiki Air Field on the island of Kyushu, Japan.
-In the meantime, the ROK 3rd Division, surrounded earlier in the month, was forced farther south to the village of Changsa-dong, where US Navy craft amphibiously withdrew the division.
+The squadrons were moved to Tsuiki Air Field on Kyushu, Japan.
+In the meantime, the ROKA 3rd Division, surrounded earlier in the month, was forced farther south to the village of Changsa-dong, where US Navy craft amphibiously withdrew the division.
 The division would sail 20 mi south to Yongil Bay to join the other UN forces in a coordinated attack to push the KPA out of the region.
 This evacuation was carried out on the night of August 16.

 By August 14, large KPA forces were focused entirely on taking P'ohang-dong.
 However, they were unable to hold it because of US air superiority and naval bombardment on the town.
 The KPA supply chain had completely broken down and more food, ammunition, and supplies were not available.
 UN forces began their final counteroffensive against the stalled KPA forces on August 15.
 Intense fighting around P'ohang-dong ensued for several days as each side suffered large numbers of casualties in back-and-forth battles.
 By August 17, UN forces were able to push KPA troops out of the Kyongju and An'gang-ni areas, putting the supply road to Taegu out of immediate danger.
 By August 19 the KPA forces had completely withdrawn from the offensive.

-Daegu
+Taegu

-Shortly before the Busan Perimeter battles began, Walker established Daegu as the Eighth Army's headquarters.
-Right at the center of the Busan Perimeter, Daegu stood at the entrance to the Naktong River valley, an area where KPA forces could advance in large numbers in close support.
-The natural barriers provided by the Naktong River to the south and the mountainous terrain to the north converged around Daegu, which was also the major transportation hub and last major South Korean city aside from Busan itself to remain in UN hands.
-From south to north, the city was defended by the US 1st Cavalry Division, and the ROK 1st and 6th divisions of ROK II Corps.
+Shortly before the Busan Perimeter battles began, Walker established Taegu as the Eighth Army's headquarters.
+Right at the center of the Busan Perimeter, Taegu stood at the entrance to the Naktong River valley, an area where KPA forces could advance in large numbers in close support.
+The natural barriers provided by the Naktong River to the south and the mountainous terrain to the north converged around Taegu, which was also the major transportation hub and last major South Korean city aside from Busan itself to remain in UN hands.
+From south to north, the city was defended by the US 1st Cavalry Division, and the ROKA 1st and 6th divisions of ROKA II Corps.
 1st Cavalry Division was spread out along a long line along the Naktong River to the south, with its 5th and 8th cavalry regiments holding a line 24 km along the river and the 7th Cavalry Regiment in reserve along with artillery forces, ready to reinforce anywhere a crossing could be attempted.